“Forget the cheese — let’s get out of the trap.”

-Germany and other NATO allies would certainly not go to war with Russia for the sake of Ukraine.
-Neither they nor the United States fought for Ukraine in 2014, when Russia first intervened, or for Georgia in 2008.
+President Biden has made clear that his administration does not intend to fight Russia to defend Ukraine; any more than the Obama administration fought to defend Ukraine in 2014, or the Bush administration fought to defend Georgia in 2008.
+Germany and other NATO allies will certainly not go to war with Russia for the sake of Ukraine.
 And even if the United States did think of going to war with Russia, as of 2021 it has only some 26,000 ground troops in Europe.
 Russia has more than 10 times that number that it could deploy quickly to fight in Ukraine.5 To prepare seriously for war with Russia would require a colossal redeployment of U.S. forces to Europe — so colossal that the U.S. would probably have to abandon all thought of placing military checks on the expansion of Chinese power in the western Pacific.

 It is therefore emphatically in the interest of the United States, as well as of Europe and Ukraine itself, to find a political solution to the Donbas conflict.
 There is, however, no chance whatsoever that such a solution can rest on the demand of the present Ukrainian government — in effect, to regain the Donbas unconditionally.
 Only the defeat of the Russian army could bring about this outcome.
 Kiev and Moscow must find a compromise, and the Biden administration should help them to do so.